-See available vacancies, including for individual consultants (new window will open)
+See available vacancies, including for individual consultants:

 The paramount consideration in the recruitment and selection of UNDP staff members is “the necessity of securing the highest standards of efficiency, competence and integrity”, as set forth in Article 101, paragraph 3, of the UN Charter and UN Staff Regulation 4.2.